citiususc/pastaspark/README.md

 > Mirarab, S., Nguyen, N. Guo, S., Wang, L., Kim, J. and Warnow, T. ["PASTA: Ultra-Large Multiple Sequence Alignment for Nucleotide and Amino-Acid Sequences"][6]. *Journal of Computational Biology*, (2014).

-INSTALLATION
-===
+## Installation

-**PASTASpark** only works on Linux machines.
-To install it, you need to have Python and git installed, then follow these steps:
+**PASTASpark** only works on Linux systems.

+### Compilation from sources

+You need Python 2.7 and git installed.

 1. Clone the repository:
 ```
 git clone https://github.com/citiususc/pastaspark.git
 ```

 2. Enter the created directory and run the install command:
 ```
 cd pastaspark
 python setup.py develop --user
 ```

-**Dependencies**:
+## Running PASTASpark

+### Running Dependencies

 1. Python 2.7 or later.
-2. Java installed (required for Opal, which is by the default used in PASTA for merging small alignments).
+2. Java 8 (required for Opal, which is by the default used in PASTA for merging small alignments).
-3. You need to have a cluster with Hadoop/YARN and Spark installed and running.
-We have tested **PASTASpark** with Hadoop 2.7.1 and Spark 1.6.1.
+3. A cluster with Hadoop/YARN and Spark installed and running.
+Tested with Hadoop 2.7.1 and Spark 1.6.1.
-4. Also, **PASTASpark** requires a shared folder among the computing nodes to store the results in the cluster.
+4. A shared folder among the computing nodes to store the results in the cluster.

-Working modes
+### Working modes
-===

 **PASTASpark** can be executed as the original PASTA or on a YARN/Spark cluster.
 In this way, if you launch **PASTASpark** within a Spark context, it will be executed on your Spark cluster.
 You can find more information about this topic in the next section.

-Execution examples
-===
+### Examples

 A basic example of how to execute **PASTASpark** in your local machine with a working Spark setup is:

 ```